devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

-Function `discover_images()` could be implemented as generator itself to save a couple of lines required to create a buffer list to store each discovered file and label pair before return them to caller:
+Function `discover_images()` could be implemented as generator itself to save a couple of lines required to create a buffer list to store each discovered file and label pair before returning them to the caller:
 ```Python
 from os import listdir
 from os.path import join